Siggg/yarss2imap/README.md

     >>> feed.feed.title
     'Jean, aka Sig(gg)'

+# How to add feeds

-Let's ask our agent to add this same feed by sending an email to this IMAP account.
+You just have to send an email to your IMAP account.

     >>> import email.message
     >>> msg = email.message.Message()

-The message is from an authorized sender given in the config file.
+The message must be from an authorized sender given in the config file.
-The subject line of the message contains the URL of the feed.
+The subject line of the message must start with "feed" then a whitespace then the URL of the feed, e.g. "feed http://www.akasig.org/feed/".

     >>> msg['From'] = config.authorizedSender
     >>> msg['Subject'] = 'feed ' + feed.feed.links[0].href